- Know the differences in perception between the horse and the man

 Mills D., Nankervis K. Comportamento equino: principi e pratica.
 Calderini Edagricole

-Classroom lectures and practical activity in stud barns, training and racecourse facilities
+Classroom lectures and practical activity in stud barns and equestrian facilities, when the sanitary situation allows it.

 Assessment methods and criteria